 - a.
-Issued 206 permits to facilities operating in the state that were involved in the aboveground storage, transfer, transport, and delivery of petroleum products and the treatment of oil-contaminated soils.
-A total of 1,197 oil operations permits were in effect at the end of the fiscal year. - b.
-Oversaw the compliance of 123 state discharge permits for oil terminals and groundwater remediation systems under delegated authority from the National Pollutant Discharge Elimination System (NPDES) permit system.

-4. Administrative Resources Section
+Issued 178 permits to facilities operating in the state that were involved in the aboveground storage, transfer, transport, and delivery of petroleum products and the treatment of oil-contaminated soils.
+A total of 1,205 oil operations permits were in effect at the end of the fiscal year. - b.
+Oversaw the compliance of 126 state discharge permits for oil terminals and groundwater remediation systems under delegated authority from the U.S. Environmental Protection Agency (EPA) to implement the National Pollutant Discharge Elimination System (NPDES) permit system. - 4.
+Administrative Resources Section